 All examination questions are reviewed annually by a team of subject matter experts before they are used for examination purposes.
 This process helps to ensure that the questions reflect the most recent research and guidelines.
-For information about how and when newly emerging guidelines are incorporated into the examination, candidates should review the online document entitled Recent and Forthcoming Updates to Examinations posted at ADA.org/DLOSCE.
+For information about how and when newly emerging guidelines are incorporated into the examination, candidates should review the document entitled Recent and Forthcoming Updates to Examinations.

-The JCNDE recommends that candidates use clinical experience, textbooks, and lecture notes as primary sources for study.
+The JCNDE recommends that candidates use textbooks and lecture notes as primary sources for study.

-The JCNDE does not endorse or recommend any specific texts or other teaching aids (e.g., review courses) that are advertised as DLOSCE preparation materials.
-However, the JCNDE has provided practice questions to assist candidates in their preparations to challenge the DLOSCE.
+The JCNDE does not endorse or recommend any specific texts or other teaching aids (e.g., review courses) that are advertised as INBDE® preparation materials.
+However, the following resources are available to candidates at ADA.org/INBDE as they prepare for the examination.